Nanakshahi calendar: Bikrami

 The Bikrami calendar, also known as Malwa Sammat, which was historically used by Sikhs is luni-solar, where the year is determined by time taken for the Earth to complete one revolution whilst the month is determined by both solar and lunar divisions.
 The week is divided into seven days.
 The day is traditionally divided into jam or pahir (1/8th of a day), ghari (1/8th of a pahir), and pal (1/60th of a ghari).
 However, Western influence has meant the divisions of the day have been replaced with the hour-minute-second system.
 The solar-bikrami calendar begins on the first day of the month of Baisakh whilst the lunar-bikrami calendar begins on the day following no-moon (known as amāvas) of the month of Chet.
 The months of the calendar in-order are: Chet, Baisakh, Jeth, Har, Savan, Bhadon, Assu, Kattak, Maghar, Poh, Magh, and Phagun.
 Dates of the solar-calendar's months, known as parvishte, follow consecutively throughout the month.
 The lunar-months are divided into two halves, which are known as paksas, with the two halves being dark (krishan) and shukal (shukal).
 The beginning of a lunar-month is marked on the day following the puranmashi (full-moon).
 In-regards to dates, which are known as tithi or thit, the first half are given the prefix of vadi for 1–14 or 15, while dates of the remaining half are prefixed by the term sudi.
 Solar Bikrami years are 365 days-long, with the four year cycle consisting of three-years that are 365 days long and one year that is 366 days long.
 The Lunar Bikrami years are 254 days long due to the Moon's revolution around the Earth only being twenty-nine and a half days.
-To account for this difference in annual length, every three lunar-years, a lunar-month named laund or adhik (intercalary or embolismal) is repeated to keep both the solar and lunar Bikrami calendars alligned to one another.
+To account for this difference in annual length, every three lunar-years, a lunar-month named laund or adhik (intercalary or embolismal) is repeated to keep both the solar and lunar Bikrami calendars aligned to one another.
 The dates of the solar calendar were divided into twelve zodiac signs.
 The Bikrami calendar is popularly seen as beginning during the reign of Raja Vikramaditya (known as Bikramajit in Punjabi) of Ujjain.
 Its reference epoch is 57 BCE.
 The calendar is abbreviated as Bk., V.S., or S. Whilst the calendar notation is commonly abbreviated as V.S. ("Vikram Samvat"), another alternative abbreviation is Bk. ("Bikrami") or simply as S. ("Sammat").
 The Bk. abbreviation is often used by Punjabis.